AidolonSystems/aidolon-browser-client/quickstart_tutorial.md

 The `press` function also accepts natural language key names like "delete", "del", "ctrl", "control", "enter", or "return" - the AI understands what you mean.

-## 5. Smart Arguments - AI-Powered Interactions
+## 5. Smart Parameters - AI-Powered Interactions

 Aidolon Browser Client leverages AI to understand natural language across all its functions: